mikedfunk/jspm-example/README.md

 * once jspm is in your PATH, `jspm init` and hit enter a lot to set up jspm autoloading for your packages and importing other packages.
 This will create a `config.js` and `jspm_packages` in the root.
+* if you are requiring react jsx, the easiest way so far is to `jspm install jsx`.
+Then when you require jsx, do `require('MyComponent.jsx!')` with the !.
+[Anyther way here](https://github.com/jspm/jspm-cli/issues/566#issuecomment-90279491).
 * pull in this javascript in your html page:

 ```html